 “The most valuable skill I learned early on is to treat the project like you owned it and treat the tenants and customers fairly and honestly,” says Dale.

 He is a long-time member of the Building and Owner’s Managers Association (BOMA) and also serves on the board of directors of the Fort Worth Black Chamber of Commerce.

 Dale obviously takes a lot of pride in the ongoing success of Sundance Square.
 “Walking around and seeing the customers enjoying themselves brings me great joy and a feeling of accomplishment,” he says.

 Just remember: if you need to get in touch with Dale, don’t go to his office.
 More than likely, he’ll be out in Sundance Square, taking care of business and making sure everything is operating exactly as it should.

 Director of Parking Services

-He is a member of the International Parking Institute and the Texas Parking and Transportation Association, where he previously sat on the board of directors as treasurer.
+He’s a member of the International Parking and Mobility Institute and past board member and officer of the Texas Parking and Transportation Association.
+He also serves on the executive council of the Lockheed Martin Armed Forces Bowl.

 Barry holds a Certified Administrator of Public Parking (CAPP) from the University of Virginia and a B.S. in business administration from Tennessee Tech University.

 What’s the secret to his success?
 “I’ve found that good personnel is the key factor for success in any job.
 I believe in trusting your people and giving them the authority to make good decisions,” he says.

 When you roll into Sundance Square and find parking a breeze, you have Barry to thank.